AdrielLoh/AdrielLoh/README.md

 ## Hi there 👋

+This is here so I can apply for GitHub Education hhehehehehe

+Currently I don't really know what I want to say here so give me some time to think about it :)

 <!--
 **AdrielLoh/AdrielLoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.